Rahul Gandhi meets G-23 leader Bhupinder Singh Hooda, discusses Congress poll defeats

 The Group of 23, or G-23, comprises Congress leaders who have been seeking an organisational overhaul in the party since 2020.

 At Thursday’s meeting, Gandhi suggested that Hooda should meet party president Sonia Gandhi, The Indian Express quoted unidentified sources as saying.
-However, the former Haryana chief minister reportedly said that Rahul Gandhiwas the Congress chief for all practical purposes, as he had been taking decisions.
+However, the former Haryana chief minister reportedly said that Rahul Gandhi was the Congress chief for all practical purposes, as he had been taking decisions.

 Later, Hooda met senior Congress leader Ghulam Nabi Azad, another member of the G-23.
 The party’s deputy leader in the Rajya Sabha, Anand Sharma, also took part in the meeting, according to PTI.
 The three leaders discussed ways to strengthen the Congress and ensure collective leadership within the party.